How NFT Law is shaping the future of the NFT art market

 Smart Contracts Scope in NFTs

-Smart contracts use blockchain technology in order to automate commercial contracts.
+Smart contracts use blockchain technology to automate commercial contracts.
 They are commonly described as “self-executing transactions,” meaning that they use computer programs to automatically perform contract obligations without any manual work required.

 Examples of use cases include running transactions on cryptocurrency exchanges, managing supply chains, monitoring service level agreements, real estate, insurance, and decentralized finance.